iherman/respec2epub-book/notes.md

 * [ ] Zip the content...

 ## Optimization, beautification
-* Go through each Overview files, and change the URLs to a relative one.
+* [ ] Go through each Overview files, and change the URLs to a relative one.
 This can be done via textual change, using a change set in the configuration file...
-* The toc.ncx could be improved by providing a two level TOC; but may not be worth the trouble
+* [ ] The toc.ncx could be improved by providing a two level TOC; but may not be worth the trouble...